Home Compare ELG.DE vs QCOM

 Elmos Semiconductor vs QUALCOMM: Which Stock Looks Stronger in 2026?

-Elmos Semiconductor SE holds the cleaner structural position, with the lead spread across growth and profitability.
-QUALCOMM still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+Structurally, Elmos Semiconductor SE and QUALCOMM are closely matched — neither holds a meaningful edge overall.
+QUALCOMM still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ELG.DE: HDAX, QCOM: Nasdaq 100).